ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 _Season 1 Episode 2_

-> Michael Narrating: Sometimes you have to decide just how committed you are... to pretending you are who you say you are.

 > Michael: Fiona, you were supposed to stop the car, not blow it into the Everglades.
 What happened to shorting the ignition?
 >
 > Fiona: Well, you said disable.
 It's not going anywhere.